devsecops/bootcamp/Week-1/LESSON-2.md

 ```

-* Set up for Mac OSX / Linux
-* Set up for Windows
+* Setting up your Environment
+* Using Assumer
+* The Lab Environment

 ```